 The first edition of Harry Potter and the Philosopher’s Stone is the only book in the series that credits Joanne Rowling as its author (J.K.
 Rowling’s birth name before she took a pen name) and a print line number that reads, “10 9 8 7 6 5 4 3 2 1.”
 The American edition released in 1998 removed the “Joanne Rowling” author credit and also changed its title to Harry Potter and the Sorcerer’s Stone.
 Without the success of the first book, Rowling might have never released the other books in the Harry Potter series.
-First editions of Harry Potter and the Philosopher’s Stone can fetch about $40,000 to $55,000 at auction, depending on its condition.
+First editions of Harry Potter and the Philosopher’s Stone can fetch about $40,000 to $55,000 at auction, depending on its condition—recently, a rare copy sold for nearly $100,000!
 Check out these cheap items to buy now that will be worth a fortune later.

 Pride and Prejudice by Jane Austen (worth $180,159)

 The first edition of Jane Austen’s Pride and Prejudice was first released as three volumes, which sold for only 18 shillings (about $1.16 today) in 1813.
 Only 1,500 copies were printed and sold, perhaps as it was considered a fashionable, yet disposable novel when it was first released.
 Pride and Prejudice, however, went on to gain literary status throughout the 20th and 21st centuries with a number of film and TV adaptations.